ExpediaDotCom/tesla/README.md

 mvn clean install
 ```

-Try to run Tesla compiler with command
+Try to run Tesla compiler with the command

 ```
 java -jar compiler/target/tesla-compiler-executable-1.0-SNAPSHOT.jar
 ```

 Tesla compiler will give a usage message.
-Now we have build Tesla compiler successfully.
+Now we have built Tesla compiler successfully.
 Let's move on to create a Hello World application in Java.

 ### Create a Maven Project